charan2598/Latent-Code-Editting-for-Facial-Expression-Modification/README.md

 Boundaries for latent code editing in the ```expresssion_boundaries``` directory.

-You can also make use of the ```FacialExpressionModifier.ipynb``` file to sample image and modify the facial expresssion.\
+You can make use of the ```FacialExpressionModifier.ipynb``` file to sample image and modify the facial expresssion.

 ### Training Boundaries